ttyridal/masterpassword-firefox/README.md

 If you have several accounts at a domain, it is suggested to prefix the site name with something like "username@" (ie myself@google.com).
 The site name in masterpassword will change to a dropdown if you have multiple variants.

-# KWallet, GNOME Keyring security
-`version >= 2.0pre1`

-The plugin can store your master key in your OS' key store (ie GNOME Keyring or KWallet, Linux only!).
-This feature is turned off by default and must be enabled in the addon preferences menu.
-Before you do, please consider the following:

-While both solutions claim to store the password in an encrypted database, you might as well just keep your passwords in a plain text file - with a big fat **PASSWORD** as name - and put that file on an encrypted disk.
-There is absolutely _no_ isolation against rouge software.
-Any client can connect to the server and request for every password stored there.

-As with most things, it is a balancing act: if you feel that the convenience outweighs the risks, the feature is there for you.

-# OSX Keychain security
+# System password vaults
 `version >= 2.0pre3`

-The plugin can store your master key in OSX' system Keychain.
-This feature is turned off by default and must be enabled in the addon preferences menu.
-Before you do, please consider the following:
+The plugin can store your master key in your OS' key store (ie GNOME Keyring, KWallet, OSX Keychain or Windows Password Vault).
+This feature is disabled by default and must be enabled in the addon preferences menu.

-Contrary to KWallet and GNOME keyring, OSX Keychain will maintain pr application access control to the password.
-Unfortunately, the application in this case is Firefox, not MasterPassword.
-Hence any app running in Firefox (eg another addon) can potentially get access to the stored password.
+Keeping your passwords in MasterPassword is relatively secure, given that your master key is not easily guessed.

+These system password vaults have a varying degree of protection (encrypted on disk etc), but are generally not protecting you from attacks while you are logged in (typically, any program can access all passwords).
+Some (hey windows) even "roam" your password by default.
+Sounds nice, but that basically means that your passwords are floating around the internet, hopefully well encrypted.

+In summary, your master key is kept safest when stored only between your ears.
+If you, however, accept the risks, it is quite convenient and the feature is there for you.